gravitee-io/gravitee-platform-docs/docs/apim/4.1/getting-started/configuration/configure-authentication/connect-with-gravitee.io-access-management.md

 Before you can connect to APIM using Access Management (AM), you need to create a new client.

-See [Set up your first application](https://docs.gravitee.io/am/current/am\_quickstart\_app\_setup.html) in the AM documentation for guidance on setting up your first security domain and client application.

 |   | The `Valid Redirect URIs` value must exactly match the domain hosting APIM Portal. |
 | - | ---------------------------------------------------------------------------------- |